trendct-data/occupation-wages-states/stories/story_TN.md

 In Tennessee, there are about 2.8 million full-time workers based on 2015 data.

-The largest major job category in the state was office and administrative support occupations (about 16.36 percent).
-Using narrower job descriptions, laborers and freight, stock, and material movers, hand were the largest category at 3.36 percent.
+The largest major job category in the state was <span class='occ_title_em'>office and administrative support occupations</span> (about 16.36 percent).
+Using narrower job descriptions, <span class='occ_title_em'>laborers and freight, stock, and material movers, hand</span> were the largest category at 3.36 percent.

-The annual median pay ranges from $17,750 for cooks, fast food at the lowest end of the spectrum to  $185,990 for dentists, all other specialists at the highest.
+The annual median pay ranges from $17,750 for <span class='occ_title_em'>cooks, fast food</span> at the lowest end of the spectrum to  $185,990 for <span class='occ_title_em'>dentists, all other specialists</span> at the highest.
 That's a gap of $186,511.
-Mississippi has the largest gap in the country of $193,000 between anesthesiologists and psychiatric aides.
+Mississippi has the largest gap in the country of $193,000 between <span class='occ_title_em'>anesthesiologists and psychiatric aides</span>.

 Credentials, experience, and skill contribute to the differences in pay within a given occupation.